Greetings fellow litter detectives! Skye Blake here, Cat Info Detective, tracking info about paper cat litter that you might find interesting.

 SoPhresh™ (Petco brand) multi-cat odor control crumble litter has a very soft texture.

-It absorbs moisture and traps odors.
-Baking soda and zeolite are also added to help with odors and give a “fresh clean scent”.
+It absorbs moisture and traps odors, using baking soda and zeolite to help with odors and give a “fresh clean scent”.

 A few people said it didn’t control odor well and was messy.